 - Remember tax laws do change.
 Wills that have an element of tax planning in them need reviewing frequently to make sure they are in line with changes in taxation.

 The main tax that is relevant when making a will is Inheritance Tax.
-Like all taxes it is complicated but many people have insufficient assets to come into charge to Inheritance Tax.
+Like all taxes, it is complicated but many people have insufficient assets to come into a charge to Inheritance Tax.
 The first £325,000.00 (known as the nil rate band) for each person is free of tax and a married couple or civil partners can now provide that any part of the nil rate band unused on the first death is transferred to the surviving spouse/partner.

 Additionally some assets such as farmland and many business assets are either given 100% or 50% relief.

 The rules are complicated and it is easy to fall into some well known traps so if you think Inheritance Tax may apply to you please contact us to discuss it.
 There are frequently things that can be done – not necessarily in your will itself – to improve the situation.